BANKEX/PlasmaParentContract/README.md

 # This contract is active WIP, tests will be pushed in the next few days

+# TODO

+- Check that an address that deposits money has no code associated with it.
+- Add a method "deposit to(address _to)" to deposit money from smart-contract to some address with a private key.
+- Add a method to withdraw to address other than "msg.sender" (low priority).
+- Add a zkSNARK to be able to prove knowledge of the private key for an Ethereum address (for fun).
+- Evaluate a use of external WithdrawRecord/DepositRecord holder the same way as BlockStorage works, so the main contract can migrate (although it implies partial loss of trust or should be done by a commitee of "trusted" parties).
+Most likely a V2 ABI encoding support is necessary.

 ## Transaction structure

 ### Input